 The location where a company's board regularly meets and makes decisions may often be the company's place of effective management provided the board retains and exercises its authority to govern the company and does, in substance, make the key management and commercial decisions necessary for the conduct of the company's business as a whole.
 This situation often prevails when the board meetings are held in the same country as the country where the company's head office is located and all the directors participating in the board meetings are physically present at the meetings.
-The impact on the place of effective management arising from the holding of board meetings in different locations is another aspect that requires consideration.
-The location of the board meetings, assuming for the moment it is the place where the key management and commercial decisions are made, may or may not be the same as the place where the relevant directors are tax resident.
-It can also be useful to examine how a company's board handled a crisis or various crises, expected or unexpected, that arose during the relevant period.
+The impact on the place of effective management arising from the holding of board meetings in different locations is another aspect that requires consideration if applicable.

 There is, however, no assumption that a company's place of effective management must be where its board meets.
 For example, if a board has de facto delegated the authority to make the key management and commercial decisions for the company to the senior managers and does nothing more than routinely ratify decisions that have been made, the company's place of effective management will ordinarily be the place where those senior managers make those decisions.
-This situation would potentially apply, for example, when the formal board meetings are held in a location that bears no relationship to the company's activities or the primary location from where the senior managers perform their duties.
+This situation would often apply, for example, when the formal board meetings are held in a location that bears no relationship to the company's activities or the primary location from where the senior managers perform their duties.
 Management structures, reporting lines and responsibilities vary from company to company and no hard and fast rules exist.

-In considering whether a board is making the decisions or, alternatively, is limited to formally approving or rubber-stamping the decisions made by someone else, a variety of factors must be taken into consideration.
-These factors include, for example, whether the directors have sufficient knowledge and information at hand, whether the directors are suitably qualified and experienced generally and in relation to the particular company, and whether the directors had reasonable time to assess the information and make the decision.
-The details regarding quorums and casting votes and the circumstances in which those aspects are applied may be relevant.
-Again, it is necessary to look at all the relevant facts and circumstances of a particular case.
+In considering whether a board is making the decisions or, alternatively, is limited to formally approving or rubber-stamping the decisions made by someone else, one must take into consideration a variety of factors.
+These include, for example, whether the directors have sufficient knowledge and information at hand, whether the directors are suitably qualified and experienced generally and in relation to the particular company, and whether the directors had reasonable time to assess the information and make the decision.
+Again, one has to look at all the relevant facts and circumstances of a particular case.

 Similarly, when considering the role of different directors, it must be established whether the particular director is involved in the decision-making or is perhaps merely ratifying a decision made by other directors or people.
 For example, it is possible for a director to be appointed with a governance-focussed role or as a shareholder representative and custodian as opposed to being actively involved in making decisions on behalf of the company.
-In some companies executive directors have traditionally been involved in decision-making while non-executive directors have not had a decision-making role.
-A title may give an indication of a particular director's involvement in decision-making, although this is not always the case.
-Accordingly, while a title may be useful in identifying the role a particular director performs, it is the actual role a particular director performs and whether it involves participating in key management and commercial decisions that is determinative, not the director's title.
-In Laerstate v The Commissioner for Her Majesty's Revenue & Customs [Corporation Tax11 the court was in the first instance required to consider where the company was managed and controlled for United Kingdom tax purposes and secondly, it had to consider where the company's place of effective management was for tax treaty purposes.
+In Laerstate v The Commissioner for Her

+Majesty's Revenue & Customs [Corporation Tax] the court was required to first, consider where the company was managed and controlled for United Kingdom tax purposes and, secondly, consider where its place of effective management was for tax treaty purposes.
 In so doing, the court was required to consider whether a director acted on another person's wishes or instructions without truly considering the merit of those wishes or instructions or whether the director considered the wishes or instructions but still made the decision while in possession of the minimum information required to make a decision.
-In the interests of brevity the detailed facts of the particular case, which were critical to the court's judgement, are not summarised in this Note.
+It is not possible to succinctly summarise the detailed facts of the particular case, which were critical to the court's judgement, in this Note.
 Accordingly, readers who would like to obtain a deeper understanding of the particular case should refer to the judgment.
-See also Wood & another v Holden (HMIT)12 and Commissioner for Her Majesty's Revenue and Customs v Smallwood & another.
-13
+See also Wood & another v Holden (HMIT) and Commissioner for Her Majesty's Revenue and Customs v Smallwood & another.